Secondary School Workshop (7-10 History)

 Appearance, progress and fall of civilisations

 This workshop will get students exploring and discussing the origins of societies and civilisations, how they develop and change over time, what is meant by the progress and decline or fall of a civilisation and how this has been conceptualised by different historical perspectives.
-Engaging with the Hellenic Museums collections of 8,000 plus years of artefacts and handling objects from the Neolithic to Modern Age, students will investigate defining and contested themes of civilisation such as: agriculture, technology, urbanisation, law, specialisation of labour, slavery, social stratification, expansionism, monuments, symbolic and cultural systems of communication (including writing) and globalisation.
+Engaging with the Hellenic Museums collections of 8,000 years, students will investigate defining and contested themes of civilisation such as: agriculture, technology, urbanisation, law, specialisation of labour, slavery, social stratification, expansionism, monuments, symbolic and cultural systems of communication (including writing) and globalisation.

-To explore these themes and evaluate the processes of continuity and change in Hellenic and related civilisations (Mesopotamia and Rome), students will be provided with knowledge processing tools to construct their own interpretations and arguments about civilisation that they will present.
-The workshop will draw on a broad range of historical interpretations of civilisation from ancient sources such as the first Hellenic historians and political critics - to modern historians and thinkers.
+The workshop will draw on a broad range of historical interpretations of civilisation from ancient sources such as the first Hellenic thinkers - to modern historians.
 Students will be facilitated to critically interrogate these sources by analysing and corroborating sources and asking questions about their accuracy, usefulness and reliability.
 This investigation will help students consider questions such as:

 Why and where did the earliest societies develop?